Breaking: #107884 - Rework actions to use Buttons API with Components

 ProcessFileListActionsEvent

-compose extra actions with the Button API and add each button (
+Event listeners must now compose buttons via the Button API and add each

 set method.